Back pain

 2. Hinge

-The hinge pattern involves flexing your hips with your spine in a neutral position.
-The deadlift and all its variations are the classic hinge exercises.
-These exercises strengthen your backside.
-This includes your hamstrings, glutes, and low back muscles.
-Unfortunately, many people are unable to properly perform the hinge pattern.
+Unfortunately, many people don’t properly hinge.
 Improper form combined with heavy loads often leads to injury.
 Get help from your physical therapist if you are having difficulty.
-The Romanian deadlift (RDL) is mastered before progressing to any type of conventional deadlift.
+The Romanian deadlift (RDL) is mastered before progressing to a conventional deadlift.

 3. Push

-Push exercises include the bench press and military press.
-It also includes the push-up and all its variations.
-These exercises strengthen your shoulders, chest, and arms.
 To get the best total body benefit, we recommend the landmine press.
 The landmine press is performed in a standing position.
 This activates your lower body, core, and upper body muscles.
 It is also less stressful on your shoulder joints.

 4. Pull

 Pull exercises include the row, pull-up, and lat pull-down.
 These exercises strengthen your upper back, shoulders, and arms.
-Similar to pressing movements, we recommend standing or weight-bearing exercises with free weights in place of seated machine-based exercises.
-This activates your lower body, core, and upper body muscles in a more functional way.
-Rows can be performed in many different fashions.
-Be sure to include at least one row exercise in your program.
+Similar to pressing movements, we recommend standing or weight-bearing exercises with free weights instead of seated machine-based exercises.
+This activates your lower body, core, and upper body muscles more functionally.

 5. Carry

 Loaded carries are often neglected in strength training programs.
 However, carrying heavy objects is a natural part of our lives.
 Your body should be prepared for this; especially if you have a history of back pain.
-There really is no better core exercise than the loaded carry.
+There is no better core exercise than the loaded carry.

-When first starting out, incorporate the 2-arm farmers carry with kettlebells or dumbbells.
+When starting, incorporate the 2-arm farmers carry with kettlebells or dumbbells.
 Begin with 20% of your body weight in each hand.
 Over time, perform the farmer’s carry with at least 50% of your body weight in each hand.
-The length of your carry should be at least 25 feet and back.
-With heavier loads, walk shorter distances.
-And if using lighter loads, walk a little further.

-Total Body Strength Training for Your Back Pain
+Get Help with Total Body Strength Training for Your Back Pain

 If you need help, call your physical therapist.
 We are here to help you move and exercise without pain.